Excited for Bring Your Bible to School Day but wondering how to get started? You’ve come to the right place!

 You are allowed to invite your friends to join you to read the Bible and talk about it.
 But remember, you cannot make someone else read the Bible if it is not their choice.

-You are allowed to offer Bibles to friends and classmates as long as you hand them out in a way that does not disturb class time.
+You can offer Bibles to friends and classmates as long as you hand them out in a way that does not disturb class time.
 For example, you can share the Bible during lunch, at recess, before school, or after school.

-If a principal or teacher is not sure about Bring Your Bible to School Day, have them talk to your mom and dad.
+If a principal or teacher is not sure about Bring Your Bible to School Day, have them talk to your parents.
 If they ask you to stop, follow their instructions.
-Then, your mom and dad can call the group Alliance Defending Freedom and get some extra help for your situation.
+Then, your parents can call the group Alliance Defending Freedom and get some extra help for your situation.

 Don't do this...